Facebook Pixel

 8. Ceramics

 Japanese ceramics or porcelain are one of the most elegant pieces of art in the world and can be used (not only for display).
-You may find unique ones in each of the prefectures, so it’s great to collect some.
+You may find unique ones in each of the prefectures, especially in Kyoto, so it’s great to collect some.

-It may be scary to pack as they are fragile, but seeing them displayed or used by your loved ones will make you proud.
+It may be scary to pack them as they are fragile, but seeing them displayed or used by your loved ones will make you proud.
+Japanese craftsmanship truly shines in every piece.

 9. Japanese Tea

-One of the reasons a lot of Japanese are healthy and live long is because they drink tea, almost every day; it’s part of their culture.
-They are very healthy, delicious and smell amazing.
+One of the reasons a lot of Japanese are healthy and live long is that they drink tea almost every day.
+It’s part of their culture.
+They are very healthy, delicious, and smell amazing.
+And did you know?
+Many Japanese teas are known for their health benefits.

-Unlike those you buy in the department store where you dip it in hot water, some tea is like powder which you mix directly with hot water.
-Some you need to put in the teapot with a strainer and let it cook for a while.
+Unlike those you buy in department stores, some tea is powder mixed directly with hot water.
+Some you need to put in the teapot with a strainer and let it cook.
+Tea is also central to traditional tea ceremonies, often held at shrines or temples.

 For Your Classmates or Office Friends